giovannicoppola/Goodreads-ReadDate-Hardcover-Importer/README.md

 1. Make sure your user ID is correct
 2. If your profile is private, try using cookies
 3. Check if Goodreads is blocking automated access (you might need to wait a while)

+If the Date Read column is empty in your exported data:

+1. Go to your Goodreads library (https://www.goodreads.com/review/list/)
+2. Click the "edit" button at the top of the columns
+3. Make sure the "Date Read" column is checked/visible
+4. Re-run the script to re-export your data

+> **Note**: The script will automatically detect if the Date Read column is empty and display a warning with these instructions.

 ### Hardcover Sync